steven-isbell/graphql-todo-api/README.md

 A standard todo API to use when testing new frontend tools/frameworks.

-Built with GraphQL, GraphQL Yoga, and TypeScript.
+Built with GraphQL, Apollo Server, Redis, and TypeScript.